DIBBS-project/DIBBS-project.github.io/docs/index.rst

     git clone https://github.com/DIBBS-project/DIBBS-Architecture-Demo.git

-To deploy and run a DIBBS platform, execute the *docker_reload.sh* script, which enables to deploy each DIBBS subservices in a dedicated Docker container.
-On systems based on debian and RHEL, *docker_reload.sh* will try to install Docker leveraging *yum* or *apt*.
+To deploy and run a DIBBS platform, execute the *docker_reload.sh* script, which enables to deploy each DIBBS sub-services in a dedicated Docker container.
+On systems based on Debian and RHEL, *docker_reload.sh* will try to install Docker leveraging *yum* or *apt*.
 On OSX, the script assumes Docker that Docker is already installed.